-Join Chad Perkins for an in-depth discussion in this video Understanding photography, part of Up and Running with DSLR Filmmaking.
+Join Chad Perkins for an in-depth discussion in this video Understanding photography, part of Learning DSLR Filmmaking.

 Chad Perkins: Before we get into issues specific to DSLR cameras we need to first talk about the basics of photography, which are also the basics of cinematography.
 Brian Liepe: The three fundamental concepts we are going to cover in this chapter are aperture, shutter speed and ISO.
 Each of these work together to achieve proper exposure or brightness level.
 Chad Perkins: With each of these three attributes there are pros and cons, and as we go throughout this chapter we are going to learn what each of those things are and how to balance those, how to balance those trade offs to adjust exposure.